-cardholder data At a minimum, cardholder data consists of the full primary account number.
-Cardholder data may also appear in the form of the full primary account number plus any of the following: cardholder name, expiration date and/or service code.
-CAS Cost Accounting Setup (CAS) Document; The CAS document is the vehicle by which multiple cost accounting-related tables are updated by a single document through the creation of cost structure new elements.
+Cost Accounting Setup (CAS) Document; The CAS document is the vehicle by which multiple cost accounting-related tables are updated by a single document through the creation of cost

+Topic 03 Gloss ary rago 20 or 100 structure new elements.
 The CAS is the only document capable of creating a Major Program.
 The CAS is used to set up the various reference pages and budgets in AFIS related to a project or grant. cash Paper money, coins, checks, money orders or any other negotiable instrument that a financial institution will accept for deposit and immediately credit to the holder's account.
-Cash includes register cash, petty cash, cash on hand and cash on deposit in a financial institution. cash basis The method of accounting that recognizes revenues when received and expenses when paid. cash equivalent Unrestricted and highly liquid investments with a maturity of three months or less at the time of purchase such as U.S. treasury bills and commercial paper.
+Cash includes register cash, petty cash, cash on hand, and cash on deposit in a financial institution. cash basis The method of accounting that recognizes revenues when received and expenses when paid. cash equivalent Unrestricted and highly liquid investments with a maturity of three months or less at the time of purchase such as U.S. treasury bills and commercial paper.
 Any prepaid debit card or gift card that can be used as or readily converted into cash.
 Cash Management Improvement Act See CMIA. cash with fiscal agent Cash assets deposited with a fiduciary.
 Catalog of Federal Domestic Assistance See CFDA.
-Catalog of Federal Domestic Assistance Number The number assigned to a Federal program in the CFDA.
+Catalog of Federal Domestic Assistance Number The number formerly assigned to a Federal program in the CFDA.
+The number is currently the Assistance Listing.
 See CFDA.
-See CFDA number.
-Catalog of Federal Domestic Assistance Title See CFDA title.

-categorical grant A categorical grant is given for a specified program that has narrowly defined activities associated with it.
+See CFDA number. categorical grant A categorical grant is given for a specified program that has narrowly defined activities associated with it.
 This type of grant has minimal flexibility.
 CCR Central Contractor Registration; formerly the primary registrant database for contractors providing goods or services to the Federal Government.
 The CCR has been superseded by the (System for Award Management) SAM.
 CD Compact Disc, a data storage device.

+\sim ח AI u יט vv

-CDW Collision damage waiver; when dealing with auto rentals, a form of insurance, sold for a fee, which indemnifies the renter and his or her insurance company from losses arising from a collision, theft or other damage (vandalism, weather, loss of use, etc.) to the rental car.
-Central Contractor Registration See CCR.
+Collision damage waiver; when dealing with auto rentals, a form of insurance, sold for a fee, which indemnifies the renter and his or her insurance company from losses arising from a collision, theft or other damage (vandalism, weather, loss of use, etc.) to the rental car.

+Central Contractor Registration

+See CCR.
 The Central Contractor Registration has been superseded by the System for Award Management (SAM).

-Central Payroll A section in the GAO responsible for overseeing statewide payroll operations.
-Central Payroll can be contacted by email at central.payroll@azdoa.gov . central processing unit See CPU. - For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
-The costs of these services may be allocated or billed to users. unit central service cost For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
-The costs of these services may be allocated or billed unit central service cost allocation plan central travel For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
-The costs of these services may be allocated or billed to users. unit central service cost allocation plan central travel account For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
+Central Payroll

+A section in the GAO responsible for overseeing statewide payroll operations.
+Central Payroll can be contacted by email at central.payroll@azdoa.gov.

+central processing unit

+See CPU.

+central service cost allocation plan

+For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
 The costs of these services may be allocated or billed to users.

+central travel account

 See CTA.

+CEO

 Chief executive officer; another term for an agency head.
+Common titles for CEOs are director or executive director.

+certificate

+An electronic document used to identify an individual, a server, a company, or some other entity and to associate the identity of that entity with a public key.

+certificate authority

+A certificate authority or certification authority is an entity that issues digital certificates.

+certification authority

+See certificate authority.

+certificate of participation

+See COP.

+CFDA